jcchurch/APCSA_Prep/Slidedecks/02_Fundamentals.md

 - What is bytecode?
 - What is just-in-time compiling?
 - What is the name of the IDE that we are using in this class?
-- What do the following acronym stand for: IDE, JVM, JDK, nd JRE.
+- What do the following acronyms stand for: IDE, JVM, JDK, and JRE.
 - What is the file extension of Java source code?
 - What is the file extension of Java class files?
 - What's the name of the program that compiles Java programs?